 In 2018 primary pupils explored raising and saving money and charitable giving by making decisions on behalf of the school council featured in the 2018 primary videos.

 Secondary students considered mobile phones, insurance and risk by making decisions on behalf of the young people featured in the 2018 secondary videos.

-We would love to hear what you have planned for 2019 so let us know by tweeting @YoungMoneyEdu using the hashtag #MyMoneyWeek.
+We would love to hear what you did for My Money Week so let us know by tweeting @YoungMoneyEdu using the hashtag #MyMoneyWeek.